home-assistant/addons/git_pull/README.md

 ### Option: `repository` (required)

 Git URL to your repository (make sure to use double quotes).
-You have to add `.git` to your repository URL (see example configuration).

 ### Option: `auto_restart` (required)